Mildew damage (MIL)

 Procedure for assessment

 Mildew damaged kernels in a sample are considered a subjective grading factor.
-The overall soundness of the sample is taken into consideration and compared to the standard or guide sample.
+The overall soundness of the sample is taken into consideration and compared to the standard sample.

 Mildew is a fungal condition that affects wheat, barley and a number of other grains.
 It develops in unthreshed kernels of grain, usually under conditions of excessive moisture.